jay-shenoy/LBM_everywhere/README.md

 It can do LES , k-epsilon

 There are lot more areas left to be explored by me ,be it multiphase ,multicomponent flows , flow of non-newtonian fluids , flow in porous media , image processing

-Writing report for all my work , adding notes is also on my to do list.
+Writing report for all my work is also on my to do list.